ect123/temp-map-projections/content/proj-family.md

 <details>
 <summary>Who can identify the projection below and which properties it preserves and distorts?</summary>

-The Mercator projection preserves direction and shape.
-In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels, and 90 degree turns appear as right angles.
-The Mercator projection distorts size, or area.
+- The Web Mercator projection preserves direction and shape.
+- In web maps, it's also good for generating map tiles because it projects the world into a square evenly subdivided across zoom levels, and 90 degree turns appear as right angles.
+- The Mercator projection distorts size, or area.
 Notice the classic example of comparing the size of Greenland to the continent of Africa in this map.
 </details>
 <br>